Observation-driven correction of numerical weather prediction for marine winds: Plain Language Summary

 \section{Plain Language Summary}

-Accurate wind forecasts over the open ocean are critical for safe maritime navigation, efficient ship routing, offshore energy operations, and storm warnings.
-However, the ocean has far fewer weather observation stations than land areas, which causes global weather prediction models to miss local conditions.
-We adopt a practical post-processing approach: rather than replacing an established global forecast model (the Global Forecast System), we correct its predictions using the most recent measurements from ships, buoys, tide gauges, and coastal weather stations.
-We trained a machine-learning model based on transformer architecture to learn when and how to adjust the forecasted winds based on these fresh observations, their geographic locations, and temporal information including time of day and season.
-When tested over the Atlantic Ocean, our method reduces forecast errors at all prediction lead times up to 48 hours and performs most reliably in regions where new observations are available.
-The model also generates predictions rapidly at any location—either for specific sites of interest or across a complete spatial grid—making it well-suited for operational forecasting workflows.
-This work demonstrates how integrating global weather models with timely observational data and modern artificial intelligence can produce more reliable marine wind forecasts, benefiting maritime operators, offshore energy facilities, and coastal communities.
+Accurate wind forecasts over the open ocean are critical for maritime navigation, ship routing, offshore energy operations, and storm warnings.
+However, the ocean has far fewer weather observation stations than land areas, causing global weather prediction models to reproduce local conditions inaccurately.
+We adopt a practical post-processing approach: rather than replacing an established global forecast model (the Global Forecast System), we correct its predictions using recent measurements from ships, buoys, tide gauges, and coastal weather stations.
+We trained a machine-learning model based on transformer architecture to learn when and how to adjust forecasted winds based on these observations, their geographic locations, and temporal information including time of day and season.
+When tested over the Atlantic Ocean, our method reduces forecast errors at all prediction lead times up to 48 hours.
+The model generates predictions rapidly at any location, making it well-suited for operational forecasting workflows.
+This work demonstrates how integrating global weather models with observational data and artificial intelligence can produce more reliable marine wind forecasts.